NeilanshTriesToCode/COSC-499-Assignment-1/EXPLANATION.md

 - The test passes for all the three cases.
 - The **feature1.java** in this branch does not have any code.
 Likewise, the code for feature-1 can be found in the **feature-1** branch and the **main** branch.

+## Note:
+The result of the tests ran are not printed on the console.
+Instead, it is notified on the left side of the screen, as can also be seen in the video.
+Testing was done with the help of JUnit Java extensions in VSCode.
+The ***Coding Pack for Java*** and ***Extension Pack for Java*** plugins were used to enable Java and JUnit in VSCode editor.
+The instructions for installing the same could be found [here](https://code.visualstudio.com/docs/languages/java).